Your Cart

 • Peptides including copper, Palmitoyl Tripeptide-1, Palmitoyl Tetrapeptide-7, Hexapeptide-11, and Matrixyl

-How can I promote collagen in my face?
-One potential way is to try light therapy, also known as phototherapy.
+A potential way to promote facial collagen is to try light therapy, also known as phototherapy.
 Light therapy can have various effects on collagen, depending on the type of light used, the duration of treatment and the specific outcomes desired.

 Red and near-infrared light therapy, in particular, have been found to stimulate collagen production in the skin.
 These types of light penetrate the skin and activate certain cellular processes that promote the synthesis of collagen, elastin and other extracellular matrix proteins, aiding in skin elasticity.